Imagine a more livable world where bereavement care is the rule, not the exception.

 Every day, in every community across the United States, families face the ramifications of bereavement with access few resources or supportive services.
 As neighbors and friends we long to do more than simply say, “I’m so sorry for your loss.”
 Yet, what to do, how to help in the wake of a tragedy remains elusive.

 At Evermore, we believe answers exist.
-We believe that proper investments in research, program development, education and policy advocacy will position our nation to lead the world in bereavement care.
+We believe that proper investments in research, programs, education and policy advocacy will position our nation to lead the world in bereavement care.

 Imagine a world when…

 – Premature death is not an outcome following a child, sibling or spousal death.